jennieann/rest-api-recipe/README.md

 # Set up the DB with some data
 Stand in this folder /workspace/rest-api-recipe/node-postgres-promises.
 From the command line run:
-- sudo -u postgres psql -f receipes.sql
+- sudo -u postgres psql -f recipes.sql